 In the frequency domain,

-- If the higher layer parameter transmissionStructureForPSCCHandPSSCH is not provided, or it is set to 'contiguousRB', a sidelink resource pool consists of sl-NumSubchannel contiguous sub-channels.
+- If the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is not provided, or it is set to 'contiguousRB', a sidelink resource pool consists of sl-NumSubchannel contiguous sub-channels.
 A sub-channel consists of sl-SubchannelSize contiguous PRBs, where sl-NumSubchannel and sl-SubchannelSize are higher layer parameters.

-- If the higher layer parameter transmissionStructureForPSCCHandPSSCH is set to 'interlaceRB', in the frequency domain, each RB set of a sidelink resource pool consists of integer number of sub-channels, where each sub-channel consists of numInterlacePerSubchannel interlaces having contiguous interlace indices.
+- If the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is set to 'interlaceRB', in the frequency domain, each RB set of a sidelink resource pool consists of integer number of sub-channels, where each sub-channel consists of sl-NumInterlacePerSubchannel interlaces having contiguous interlace indices.

 For operation with shared spectrum channel access for frequency range 1, a sidelink resource pool can be (pre-)configured to include integer number of RB sets, and the lowest RB of the sidelink resource pool is aligned with the lowest RB of lowest RB set in the resource pool, and the highest RB of the sidelink resource pool is aligned with the highest RB of highest RB set in the resource pool.
-A UE can be configured with intra-cell guard bands according to the higher layer parameter intraCellGuardBandsSL-List.
+A UE can be configured with intra-cell guard bands according to the higher layer parameter sl-IntraCellGuardBandsSL-List.
 The configured intra-cell guard band PRBs between any two adjacent RB sets can be used only for PSSCH transmission, if and only if, the UE has successfully performed channel access procedure in both adjacent RB sets, and the UE uses both of these RB sets for PSSCH transmission.
-If the higher layer parameter transmissionStructureForPSCCHandPSSCH is set to ‘contiguousRB', and if more than 1 sub-channel is used for PSSCH transmission, when the highest sub-channel of PSSCH overlaps with a single RB set and intra-cell guard band PRBs, the UE can transmit PSSCH on the PRBs belonging to the allocated sub-channel(s) except for the intra-cell guard band PRBs within the highest sub-channel.
+If the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is set to ‘contiguousRB', and if more than 1 sub-channel is used for PSSCH transmission, when the highest sub-channel of PSSCH overlaps with a single RB set and the highest PRB in the highest sub-channel overlaps with intra-cell guard band PRBs, the UE can transmit PSSCH on the PRBs belonging to the allocated sub-channel(s) except for the intra-cell guard band PRBs within the highest sub-channel.

 The set of slots that may belong to a sidelink resource pool is denoted by (t0SL,t1SL,⋯,tTmax-1SL) where